-4.6.1 Configuring end user workstation
+4.7 Configuring end user workstation

-For iSCSI technology to work correctly on end-user computers, you need to install the iSCSI Initiator software (if it is not provided with the operating system).
-For Microsoft Windows 2000/XP/2003 systems, the Microsoft iSCSI Initiator is available for download from the web.
+For iSCSI technology to work correctly on end-user computers, you need to install iSCSI Initiator software (if it is not provided with the operating system).
+For Microsoft Windows 2000/XP/2003 systems, it is an option and the Microsoft iSCSI Initiator is available to download from the web.

-Correct software configuration consists of installing individual target volumes by adding new disk letters in the system (in Windows XP and 2003) or subfolders as with folders in the UNIX system.
-All these functions are available via "administrative tools" $\rightarrow$ disks management.
+Correct software configuration depends on installing individual "target volumes" by adding another disk letter in the system (in Windows XP and 2003) or as subfolder the same as with folders in UNIX system.
+All these functions are available via "administrative tools" > disks management.